awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Role`  <a name="cfn-ecs-service-role"></a>
 The name or full Amazon Resource Name \(ARN\) of the IAM role that allows Amazon ECS to make calls to your load balancer on your behalf\.
-This parameter is only permitted if you are using a load balancer with your service and your task definition does not use the `awsvpc` network mode\.
+This parameter is only permitted if you are using a load balancer with your service and your task definition doesn't use the `awsvpc` network mode\.
 If you specify the `role` parameter, you must also specify a load balancer object with the `loadBalancers` parameter\.
-If your account has already created the Amazon ECS service\-linked role, that role is used by default for your service unless you specify a role here\.
-The service\-linked role is required if your task definition uses the `awsvpc` network mode or if the service is configured to use service discovery, an external deployment controller, multiple target groups, or Elastic Inference accelerators in which case you should not specify a role here\.
+If your account has already created the Amazon ECS service\-linked role, that role is used for your service unless you specify a role here\.
+The service\-linked role is required if your task definition uses the `awsvpc` network mode or if the service is configured to use service discovery, an external deployment controller, multiple target groups, or Elastic Inference accelerators in which case you don't specify a role here\.
 For more information, see [Using service\-linked roles for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
 If your specified role has a path other than `/`, then you must either specify the full role ARN \(this is recommended\) or prefix the role name with the path\.
 For example, if a role with the name `bar` has a path of `/foo/` then you would specify `/foo/bar` as the role name\.
 For more information, see [Friendly names and paths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) in the *IAM User Guide*\.
 *Required*: No
 *Type*: String